Nathan A. White

 Nathan A. White is a partner in Taylor English’s Commercial Litigation Department and the Construction/Environment/Real Estate Litigation Practice Group.
-Based in Charlotte, North Carolina, Mr. White focuses his practice on complex business litigation through North and South Carolina.
+Based in Charlotte, North Carolina, Mr. White focuses his practice on complex business litigation in North and South Carolina.

-Prior to joining Taylor English, Mr. White served as Counsel at a boutique law firm in Charlotte, North Carolina and began his private practice career as an associate with a Charlotte-based Am Law 200 firm.
+Prior to joining Taylor English, Mr. White served as Counsel at a boutique law firm in Charlotte, North Carolina, and began his private practice career as an associate with a Charlotte-based Am Law 200 firm.

 Mr. White started his legal career as an active-duty Air Force military attorney for 10 years.
 After starting in private practice with Charlotte’s largest law firm, Nathan has continued his military service as a Reservist.
 He is a Lieutenant Colonel & currently serves as the General Counsel for the 315th Airlift Wing in Charleston, South Carolina, a 2,200 airmen-strong unit tasked with providing worldwide strategic airlift in support of a variety of military missions.